brendanofallon/varcomp/README.md

 The first file contains the set of 'final' variants, which may not be identical to the input variants (for instance, if a zygosity argument like --het or --hom was supplied, or additional snps added via the --addsnp command).
 The other two files contain the first and second paired-end reads.

-Due to a current limitation with the simulation procedure, the minimum distance between any two variants in the input VCF cannot be less than 2kb.
-Otherwise, nearby variants might interfere in an unpredictable manner.

 ##Variant caller benchmarking

 Varcomp can also take an input variant list, simulate reads (or use existing simulated fastqs), and run several variant callers, and compare the results to the input set of variants to see which caller had the higher accuracy.
 Basic usage looks like: